 Overall, Red Right Hand--despite its occasional weaknesses of plot and relative realism--is a fairly good balance of urban fantasy alongside cosmic horror.
 I think the story in general captures much of Lovecraft's original mythos while also attempting to keep it fresh.
 If you enjoy modern Lovecraftian adventures, and don't mind the occasional romantic hiccup, then Red Right Hand might just be for you.

 N.C.
-Patterson is a writer of mystery and horror fiction.
+Patterson is a writer of modern horror fiction inspired by popular movies, tv, and books of the same genre.
+He is also currently hosts a horror blog and podcast called Occult Concept.
 He has been an active publicist, journalist, and blogger in the indie horror community for over five years.